Chinese Calendar dates

 Chinese Valentine’s Day (Qīxìjié 七夕节)

-This festival has its origins as a festival for women, honoring Niulang, a weaver, who was separated by the gods from her husband, a cowherd.
+This festival has its origins as a festival for women, honoring Zhinu 织女, a weaver, who was separated by the gods from her husband, Niulang a cowherd.
 She spent this one dry night with her husband by following a bridge made by magpies.
 The husband and wife are the stars Vega ➚ and Altair ➚ and the bridge is the Milky Way.
 It is held on the 7th day of the 7th lunar month and nowadays it is marked by exchanging gifts between sweethearts.
-On the preceding day people used to look to the future with various customs that foretold their future.
-A number of traditional games tested the dexterity of girls in deference to Niulang - the skilled weaver.
-It was also said to be the day when the Queen Mother of West visited the Emperor.
+On the preceding day people used to follow various customs to foretell their future.
+Also traditional games were played to test the dexterity of girls in deference to Zhinu - the skilled weaver.
+It was also said to be the day when the Daoist immortal the Queen Mother of West visited the Emperor.
 In some regions it is also associated with lanterns and guiding spirits as it falls within the Ghost month.
 Nowadays is more like the western Valentine's Day - couples give each other presents to show their enduring affection.

 Hungry Ghost (Yúlánpén 盂兰盆)